hailingfang/documentation/file-layout-markup-language/file-layout-markup-language.rst

 * segment, segment length, elements of segment
     The block multiplied by multiplier of same sentence makes a segment.
 For example A, :code:`[8]<int>()` make a segment, which have 8 int, the the size is 32 bytes.
-The block makes a sagments also called the **element** of segment.
+The block makes a sagments also called the **elements** of segment.
 The multiplier also termed the length of segment or **segment length**.